km5es/Drone-Project-CAD/README.md

 * GNSS-disciplined oscillator (GNSSDO) for frequency and phase coherence,
 * GNSS antenna for GPS-based timing.

 Complete CAD models and further details are to be found in the [CAD Files](/CAD_Files) folder.
+That folder also contains drawings and Inventor files for custom parts for both drones.
 RF simulation and circuit design files of the polarization switch, and baluns are included in the [RF Related](/RF_Related) folder.
-Detils of each are in nested README files.
+Details of each are in nested README files.